 - Protection from the elements

 Most hibernating animals will dig a den or burrow underground.
 Some build a nest in a tree hollow.
-In residential areas, small animals will build nests in birdhouses or garden sheds.
+Small animals will build nests in birdhouses or garden sheds in residential areas.

 A den or nest offers good protection from predators, especially for animals raising young.
 Birds often become aggressive during the breeding season, fiercely guarding their nest against perceived danger.

 Bears dig dens in late summer or early fall, ready for hibernation.
-The den is usually just big enough for the mother and her cub to fit.
-It keeps a stable temperature due to its small size and can easily hide from potential predators who may see a bear cub as easy prey.
+The shelter is usually big enough for the mother and her cub to fit.
+Due to its small size, it keeps a stable temperature and can easily hide from potential predators who may see a bear cub as easy prey.

 Animals living in harsh conditions will use their shelter to guard against the elements.
-In desert environments, a well-placed burrow will maintain a cool temperature for an animal to avoid the daytime heat, as well as a safe place to sleep.
+In desert environments, a well-placed burrow will maintain a cool temperature for an animal to avoid the daytime heat and a safe place to sleep.

 In cold climates such as the Arctic, a den or even a shallow dug patch of snow offers protection from strong winds.
-Seals will often build shallow nests on ice floes during the breeding season to shelter their pups from severe weather.
+Seals will often build shallow nests on ice floes to shelter their pups from severe weather during the breeding season.

-Animals that live in herds need a large amount of space to accommodate all members of the group.
-Some animals, like bison, are quite large, so they require even more space.
+Animals that live in herds need a large amount of space to accommodate all group members.
+Some animals, like bison, are pretty large, so they require even more space.
 A group can be a family group of parents and offspring or several family groups together.

-Too many animals in a small space can easily spread disease, and animals cannot get away from one another to avoid fights.
-This is why most herding animals live in open spaces like grasslands.
+Too many animals in a small space can quickly spread disease, and animals cannot get away from one another to avoid fights.
+This is why most herding animals live in open areas like grasslands.

 Some animals are solitary, only coming together to breed.
-A small number of seal species are solitary during the fall and winter but form large groups during springtime when males spar to win rights to breed with the females.
+Many seal species are isolated during the fall and winter but form large groups during springtime when males spar to win rights to mate with the females.

 Other species will seek out a single partner rather than forming a group.
 Once breeding is over, they separate again.
 For solitary animals, only the mother is involved in rearing the offspring.

 Habitats with large open spaces give animals the ability to find privacy from other animals.
 The same is true for arboreal animals (those that live in trees).
-The more trees there are, the more opportunity there is for privacy and also more nesting spots.
+The more trees there is, the more opportunity for privacy and more nesting spots.

 The territory is also important.
-Solitary animals tend to establish their territory and will aggressively defend their home range.
-A large area provides enough space for several animals to all have their territory.
+Solitary animals tend to establish their territory and aggressively defend their home range.
+A large area provides enough space for several animals to have their environment.